There are Five types of magnetic materials. Examples of magnetic materials are:

 Properties of Ferromagnetic Substances

-- Ferromagnetic substance show the properties of the paramagnetic substance to a much greater degree.
+- The ferromagnetic substance shows the properties of the paramagnetic substance to a much greater degree.

 - The susceptibility has a positive value and the permeability is also very large.

-- The intensity of magnetisation I is proportional to the magnetising field H for small value.
+- The intensity of magnetization I is proportional to the magnetizing field H for a small value.